 In fall of 2019 Ms. Martin returned to Opera UCLA as a guest artist to sing the title role in the world premiere of Carla Lucero and Alicia Gaspar de Alba's Juana (Mary Chun, conductor and Sara Widzer, director).
 In addition to her aforementioned praise from Mark Swed of the Los Angeles Times, Eric A. Gordon from People’s World claimed that, “judging by this promising outing, Meagan Martin has an important career ahead of her.”

-In February 2020 Ms. Martin appeared with Grammy Award winner Anna Wise, a frequent collaborator of rapper Kendrick Lamar, in a unique, multidisciplinary program under the auspices of GIRLSCHOOL in collaboration with LA Opera and Kensington Presents.
+In February 2020 Ms. Martin appeared with Grammy Award winner Anna Wise in a unique, multidisciplinary program under the auspices of GIRLSCHOOL in collaboration with LA Opera and Kensington Presents.
 In November of the same year she sang in her first drive-in opera production with Pacific Opera Project in the U.S. Premiere stagings of Gluck's La corona and Il Parnaso confuso (Kyle Naig, conductor; Carson Gilmore & Josh Shaw, directors), for which she was recognized as "the most outstanding singer of the evening" by Broadway World.
 Due to the Covid-19 pandemic, her debut as Flora in the Opera Buffs' concert performance of La traviata was canceled, and her appearance as Antiope in the U.S. Premiere of Vivaldi's Ercole su'l Termodonte with Pacific Opera Project (Kyle Naig, conductor & Josh Shaw, director) has been postponed indefinitely.

 Check out Ms. Martin's dissertation here: